DimitrisRigasPapakonstantinou/DimitrisRigasPapakonstantinou/README.md

 - 👋 Hi, I’m @DimitrisRigasPapakonstantinou
-- 🌱 I’m currently a PHD at Hellenic Mediterranean University at the Department of Electronic Engineering at Chania.
+- 🌱 I’m currently a PHD student at Hellenic Mediterranean University at the Department of Electronic Engineering at Chania.
 - 👀 I’m interested in electronics especially in Telecommunication electronics/equipment!
 Also i'm interested in programming languages such as python, C/C++.
 Also i really like programs that simulate EM Fields like Ansys HFSS.
 - 💞️ I’m looking to collaborate on technology of SDRs and programming languages.
 - 📫 To contact with me use the email: dimitris-samos@hotmail.com